 - Salt and Pepper to season

-- Use a small knife hollow out each mushroom a bit to create a cavity for stuffing.
+- Using a small knife, hollow out a bit of each mushroom to create a cavity for stuffing.
 Be careful not to cut through the mushroom or your stuffing will leak!

-- In a medium pan, heat a tablespoon of oil over medium heat.
+- In a medium sized pan, heat a tablespoon of olive oil over a medium heat.
 Add the diced peppers and onion, and season with a pinch of salt and pepper.
-Cook the vegetables until they soften, 4 to 5 minutes.
+Cook the vegetables until they soften, approximately 4 to 5 minutes.
 Remove the vegetables from the heat and let cool briefly.
 Stir in the grated cheese.

-- In a small skillet, toast breadcrumbs over low heat until they are lightly browned.
+- In a small skillet, toast breadcrumbs over a low heat until they are lightly browned.

-- Stuff mushrooms with the pepper and cheese mixture.
+- Stuff the mushrooms with the pepper and cheese mixture.
 Sprinkle breadcrumbs on top of each mushroom.

 - Fire up your grill and carefully place the stuffed mushrooms on the hot grill.
 Cover and let the mushrooms cook for 5 to 6 minutes until the cheese is melted and the mushrooms are just cooked through.
 Serve while warm!